liamzdenek/ferment-ai/memory-bank/activeContext.md

    - Implement a visualization tool for workflows
    - Add metrics collection for performance analysis
    - Create a debugging interface for inspecting tasks and their state

-8. **Extend Module System**:
-   - Add support for module dependencies and loading order
-   - Implement a plugin system for third-party modules
-   - Create a registry for discovering available modules

 ## Open Questions